-The Blank Materials Screen includes all the standard materials used for lenses (except glass, which the 6E is not designed to use).
+The Blank Materials Screen includes all the standard materials used for lenses (except glass, which the 6ES is not designed to use).
 You may want to create a new "Material" that has special settings for special need jobs.
-Below is a Blank Materials Screen with the default materials listed (that is, no special ones created).
+Below is a Blank Materials Screen with the default materials plus a custom material "QPOLY."